TUDelft-CS4110/2016-sre-crew/Report.md

 It is in charge of providing the teacher with the action that should be executed.
 After the action is executed the learner stores the result provided  by the teacher to refine its knowledge about the system.
 These answers can be `0-OK` or `1-NOTFOUND` depending on the fact that the system is able to perform or not such an action from that specific condition.
-When it considers to have an accurate representation of the system under learning (_SUL_), it tries to test this representation sending the generated state machine to the teacher so that it can test it with different _counterexamples_.
+When it considers to have an accurate representation of the system under learning (_SUL_), it tries to test this representation by sending the generated state machine to the teacher so that it can test it with different _counterexamples_.
 If the tests succeed the learning procedure stops and provides the user with a `dot` graph of the system.
-Otherwise it starts a new learning round improved with what went wrong in the last round.
+Otherwise it starts a new improved learning round.

 Afterwards, when the automata is generated it contains the different states that depict the system along with a sink state where all the action that are not accepted from a state (all those marked as `1-NOTFOUND`) go.